jgkramer/jgkramer.github.io/_posts/2022-11-7-My-Electricity-Usage.md

 Since peak electricity costs 2.5x the fixed rate, while off-peak reflects only a 35% discount, the 15%-85% split results in approximate parity, although with several hundred dollars of improvement over the year (about 5%).
-If my family had the incentive to save more money in reality, we likely would have further shifted our air conditioning usage outside of the 1pm - 7pm window on Summer weekdays.
+If my family had the incentive to save more money in reality, we likely would have further shifted our air conditioning usage outside of the 1pm - 7pm window on summer weekdays.

 <table>
     <col> <colgroup span="3"></colgroup> <colgroup span ="1"></colgroup>